How EasyShift was Created

 The clinical team said that pulling patients up in bed is a daily task that is both time-consuming and physically strenuous.
 It often takes 10-20 minutes to gather enough staff together in the room, and boosting is a primary cause of repetitive musculoskeletal strain for caregivers.

 After early prototypes were designed by the Seneca team and tested at the Health Innovation Lab, clinicians suggested the device should also turn the patient side to side, since this is often done while the team is assembled.
-The challenge is that patients of size often hit the side rail during the turn, requiring a sideways shift to complete the turn.
-This lateral shift is another primary cause of caregiver musculoskeletal strain.

 Enabling just one caregiver to both turn and boost the patient would promote frequent repositioning, as well as streamline workflow for sheet change, skin care, peri care, placing mobility aids, and more.
 This would save time for front-line staff and eliminate two of the leading causes of caregiver musculoskeletal strain.